 - If I am not selected, can I apply again?

 Yes.
-Because we are currently only accepting two fellows every two years, we will be turning down many talented and qualified candidates and we encourage those candidates to reapply.
+We will be turning down many talented and qualified candidates and we encourage those candidates to reapply.

 - Can you give me feedback and tell me why I wasn’t selected for a fellowship?

 No. Due to the volume of applications we will be receiving, we cannot comment on individual applications.

 - What will be expected of me as a fellow?

 The primary expectation is that you will undertake a significant writing project.
 You will attend regular individual meetings with faculty mentors who will assist you as you write and revise your manuscript.
 Fellows are also expected to teach one class per semester in the English Department of Kenyon College, contingent upon departmental needs.
 Fellows will also assist in creative and editorial projects for Kenyon Review and KROnline, read submissions during the reading period, and may have opportunities to assist in the Kenyon Review Summer Programs.

 Yes.
 Fellows are required to live in the local community in order to attend workshops, readings and other public events, and to contribute to the Kenyon Review, the English Department, and the broader cultural life at Kenyon.

 - Can I keep my full-time job and/or pursue another degree during the fellowship period?

 No. This fellowship is a full-time academic commitment and is not to be pursued concurrently with another full-time job or degree program.